-The charity is currently funding two important pieces of research in the UK.
-We believe these are the first two EHE-dedicated research projects to be undertaken in the United Kingdom.
+The charity is currently funding two important pieces of research in the UK, and one project to develop a UK national EHE biobank.
+We believe the tow research projects are the first two EHE-dedicated research projects to be undertaken in the United Kingdom.
 The first project, involving the development of an EHE zebrafish model, is based at the University of Sheffield.
 The second, a PhD project looking at how EHE impacts endothelial cells, is based at the University of Manchester.
 Summaries of both projects are provided below.
-To assist with understanding these summaries, we have first provided a high-level explantion of the gene mutation and resultant fusion protein that are believed to drive EHE development, and their interaction with a critcal process in our cells known as the Hippo Pathway.
+To assist with understanding these summaries, we have first provided a high-level explanation of the gene mutation and resultant fusion protein that are believed to drive EHE development, and their interaction with a critical process in our cells known as the Hippo Pathway.

 TAZ-CAMTA1 and the Hippo Pathway

-Our first two EHE research projects in the UK are both focused on the biology of EHE, and in particular how the EHE disease-defining WWTR1-CAMTA1 gene mutation (discovered by Dr Rubin in 2011) is causing tumours.
+Our first two EHE research projects in the UK are both focused on the biology of EHE, and in particular how the EHE disease-defining WWTR1-CAMTA1 gene mutation (discovered by Dr Rubin in 2011 and found in 90% of EHE tumours) is causing tumour development.
 Current understanding strongly suggests that this gene mutation results in the generation of a new protein in our cells, referred to as a fusion protein.
 Dr Rubin was able to identify and refine this fusion protein in 2017, and has shown that it is created by the joining of two existing proteins in our body, TAZ and CAMTA1.
 It appears that the new TAZ-CAMTA1 fusion protein is then deregulating, or interrupting, the Hippo Pathway, a fundamental biological process in our cells that controls cell division and proliferation.
 In EHE this process is occurring in endothelial cells and results in the formation of tumours in the lining of blood vessels.

 So clearly understanding the impact that TAZ-CAMTA1 has on our cells is very important.
 Equally important is research that can help identify compounds and drugs that may ultimately block the fusion protein.
-Developing in vitro and in vivo models of EHE is also critical, as no such models currently exist, but are vitally important for testing hypotheses about EHE and for ultimately testing possible now drug regimens.
-It is these critical research areas that our two current research projects, one at the University of Sheffield and one at the University of Manchester, are both focused on.
+Developing in vitro and in vivo models of EHE is also critical, as such models are incredibly limited at the current time, but are vitally important for testing hypotheses about EHE and for ultimately testing possible now drug regimens.
+It is these critical research areas that our two current research projects, one at the University of Sheffield and one at the University of Manchester, are focused on.

 Project: Using Zebrafish to study TAZ-CAMTA1